-Steve McCarthy was named an assistant coach with the Dartmouth men's lightweight rowing team in October of 2016.
+Steve McCarthy is entering his second season as an assistant coach with the Dartmouth men's lightweight rowing team in 2017-18.

 McCarthy comes to Hanover from Pittsburgh, where he lived for the better part of the last seven years, working with various rowing teams.